AtlasPublicPolicy/power-bi-embedded/readme.txt

 License: GNU General Public License v3.0
 License URI: https://www.gnu.org/licenses/lgpl.html

-This WordPress plugin supports Microsoft Power BI Embedded, including dashboards, visuals, Q&A, tiles, filters and slicers passed in JSON objects.
+This WordPress plugin supports Microsoft Embed for Power BI, including dashboards, visuals, Q&A, tiles, filters and slicers passed in JSON objects.

 == Description ==

-This WordPress plugin supports Microsoft Power BI Embedded, including  dashboards, reports, report visuals, Q&A, and tiles.
+This WordPress plugin supports Microsoft Embed for Power BI, including  dashboards, reports, report visuals, Q&A, and tiles.
 Power BI is a sophisticated data analytics software and service package from Microsoft.
 More information on Power BI is available at [www.powerbi.com](http://www.powerbi.com).

-Contribute to this plugin on GitHub at [https://github.com/atlaspolicy/power-bi-embedded](https://github.com/atlaspolicy/power-bi-embedded)!
+Contribute to this plugin on GitHub at [https://github.com/atlaspolicy/embed-power-bi](https://github.com/atlaspolicy/embed-power-bi)!

 This plugin uses the Power BI REST API to access various types of content and easily embed them on a WordPress site using a shortcode.
 The plugin follows the "app owns data" process as documented by Microsoft at [https://docs.microsoft.com/en-us/power-bi/developer/embedding-content](https://docs.microsoft.com/en-us/power-bi/developer/embedding-content).
 See [https://docs.microsoft.com/en-us/power-bi/developer/embedding](https://docs.microsoft.com/en-us/power-bi/developer/embedding) for more information from Microsoft on how to Power BI embed content.